coolchip/node-comfoair/README.md

 |:----------|:--------------|:----------------------------------------------------|
 | level     | string/number | 'away', 'low', 'middle', 'high', 0, 1, 2, 3, 'auto' |

 Where 'away' is the same as 0, 'low' is the same as 1 and so on.
 The numbers 0 to 3 can also be passed als string.
-The setting 'auto' seems to be for the external Panel for the ventilation system.
+The setting 'auto' seems to be for the external Panel for the ventilation system and isn't testet.

 ```javascript
 setLevel('high', callback);